tonethar/IGME-430-Fall-2020/weekly/week-4.md

    - **server.js**:
      - work on our `urlStruct` *dispatch table* and implement `GET` and `HEAD` request methods
      - log out the *route* and *request* method in `onRequest`
+       - test in browser
+     - hook up `onRequest` to dispatch table
 <hr>

 ## IV. `POST` requests & body parsing example